Lonnie Donegan Showcase: Critical reappraisal

-Reviewing the 1968 Marble Arch reissue pf Lonnie Donegan Showcase, Lancashire Evening Telegraph critic Mike Newsome deemed it "pure nostalgia for those who remember with affection the age of skiffle", adding: "It sounds a bit dated now, but there is still an occasional glimpse of the magic which put Donegan in the best sellers lists."
+Reviewing the 1968 Marble Arch reissue of Lonnie Donegan Showcase, Lancashire Evening Telegraph critic Mike Newsome deemed it "pure nostalgia for those who remember with affection the age of skiffle", adding: "It sounds a bit dated now, but there is still an occasional glimpse of the magic which put Donegan in the best sellers lists."
 Evening Chronicle music writer Douglas Enefer recommended the Marble Arch reissue to audiences who wished to hear the "early hits" of the "zestful" entertainer.

 More recently, AllMusic's Bruce Eder praises Showcase for being "absolutely first-rate acoustic folk-blues" and named it "[the] first great blues album to come out of England".
 Eder believed that Donegan's blues vocals were superior to those of his contemporaries, such as Cyril Davies and Alexis Korner, and commented that "he knew how to make the tension in a song rise across five minutes like no one else around."
 Hi-Fi World deems it "a breakthrough blues album – the first significant blues album by an Englishman", adding that it exemplifies why Donegan was "a revolutionary artist."
 In 2025, the editors of Uncut magazine ranked Showcase at number 12 in their list of "The 500 Greatest Albums of the 1950s".
 In the accompanying write-up, Uncut contributor Nick Hasted dubs it the "nasal sound of UK grassroots music" and opines that it is Donegan's "unhinged vocal which still sends shockwaves down the years".
 Reviewing the 2017 re-release of Showcase and Lonnie for Record Collector, Bob Solly credited Donegan for largely inspiring the 1950s folk-jazz trend that "gave young musicians the confidence to form small groups using the most basic of acoustic instruments", but added that "no one could compete with Donegan".
 Darren Jamison of Singersroom included it on the website's list of the best albums of 1956, deeming it "a must-listen for fans of skiffle and British rock and roll" with its blend of folk, blues and jazz.